Renewing Federal Emergency Unemployment Benefits: Vital for Women & Families—and the Economy

-Four and a half years after the severe recession that began in December 2007 officially ended in June 2009, the slow economic recovery has brought the national unemployment rate to 6.7 percent – but job seekers continue to outnumber job openings by almost three to one, and the ranks of the long-term unemployed remain at historically high levels.
-Recent improvement in the national unemployment rate has been due primarily to people dropping out of, or not entering, the labor force due to weak job opportunities.
-As of December 2013, nearly four in ten jobless workers – almost 3.9 million Americans – had been unemployed for more than six months.
+Five years after the severe recession that began in December 2007 officially ended in June 2009, the slow economic recovery has brought the national unemployment rate to 6.3 percent—but job seekers continue to outnumber job openings by 2.6 to 1, and the ranks of the long-term unemployed remain at historic levels.
+Much of the improvement in the national unemployment rate over the past year has been due to people dropping out of, or not entering, the labor force due to weak job opportunities.
+As of May 2014, more than one in three jobless workers—nearly 3.4 million Americans—had been unemployed for more than six months.
+More than 3 million people have lost unemployment insurance benefits since December 2013, when Congress ended the federal emergency unemployment insurance program.

 Download the full fact sheet below.